 The news coverage introduced Regency Robotics to a broader audience and helped validate the educational impact of the program while introducing the RAIL framework to a broader community audience.

-Phase 5 – RAIL Framework & Long-Term Vision
+Phase 5 – RAIL Framework, Sustainability & Expansion

 Summer 2026 and Beyond